highfidelity/hifi-docs-grav-content/07.high-fidelity-commerce/02.marketplace/03.sell/docs.md

 ## Introduction

 If you've created a 3D Model or written a script, you can make it available for other users to download.
+If you wish for your item to be sold at a price, you have to pay a fee (1000 HFC) to post your item in the Marketplace.
+Check out our fee structure [here](https://highfidelity.com/commerce/fee-structure).

 Let's go through the process of uploading an item to Marketplace!